bitrise-io/devcenter/_articles/en/testing/test-reports.md

 ## Test Reports overview

-You can run both UI tests and unit tests on Bitrise and with Test Reports , you can view the results of the different types of tests on the same page.
+You can run both UI tests and unit tests on Bitrise and with Test Reports , you can view the results of the different test types on the same page.

 {% include message_box.html type="important" title="Testing Android apps" content="For Android apps, only unit tests can be viewed on Test Reports.
 UI tests are currently not available.